Marek-Schram/Professional-Speed-Dating-Algorithm/README.md

 form, and a matching engine turns those responses into a full event plan, printable student cards, printable recruiter rosters, and a room map, without anyone manually pairing people up.
 Originally built for a single fraternity chapter at Missouri S&T, this repo is set up so any student org, department, or career center can adapt it.
+(Make sure to unzip the recruiter-night-repo.zip before starting)

 Full plain-language write-up: [`docs/Recruiter_Night_System_Overview.pdf`](docs/Recruiter_Night_System_Overview.pdf).